Parameter (pmrf.Parameter)

 A copy of this object with

-Return a copy with a new prior distribution.
+Return a copy of the parameter with a new distribution.

 - Parameters:

-prior (numpyro.distributions.Distribution) – The prior to associate with this parameter.
+dist (numpyro.distributions.Distribution) – The distribution to associate with this parameter.

 - Returns: